ioaviator/DE_Hackathon_USA_College_Info/README.md

 `change directory (cd)` into the terraform directory from the terminal.
 Run the following commands

 - Initialize: `terraform init`
-- Plan: `terraform plan`
+- Plan: `terraform plan -out main.tfplan`
-- Apply: `terraform apply`
+- Apply: `terraform apply --auto-approve main.tfplan`

 #### Step 4: Create and Configure environment variables

 Create a `.env` file at the project root directory.
 Add this file to `.gitignore`

-Visit the [Score card website](https://collegescorecard.ed.gov/data/api-documentation/) and generate an API key
+Visit the [Score card website](https://collegescorecard.ed.gov/data/api-documentation/) to generate an API key

 Generate Azure blob `Account Key` and `Connection String`